morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v2.2.2 - Added checks for existing Formations and Sub-Formations when pasting

 ## v2.2.1 - Added more PLYT checks to Generate Audibles Function

 X = 101, 102, ,103, 159, 4